Checkmarx/JS-SCP/src/database-security/stored-procedures.md

 =================

-Developers can use Stored Procedures to create specific views on queries to prevent sensitive information from being archived rather than using normal queries.
+Developers can use Stored Procedures to create specific views on queries to prevent sensitive information from being archived, rather than using normal queries.

-By creating and limiting access to stored procedures, the developer is adding an interface that differentiates who can use a particular stored procedure from what type of information he can access.
-Using this, the developer makes the process even easier to manage, especially when taking control over tables and columns in a security perspective, which is handy.
+By creating and limiting access to stored procedures, the developer is adding an interface that differentiates who can use a particular stored procedure from the type of information he/she can access.
+Using this, the developer makes the process easier to manage, especially when taking control over tables and columns from a security perspective, which comes in handy.

 Let's take a look at an example...

-Imagine you have a table with information regarding users passport IDs.
+Imagine you have a table with information regarding user passport IDs.

 Using a query like: